Cloud Computing and Data Security go Hand in Hand

 - Network Security: The network is the most common doorway through which threats can enter.
 The data needs to be secure at all times, especially since it is traveling over the internet.
 Strong network traffic encryption techniques need to be put in place by the service provider to ensure less vulnerability on this front.

 Here, we looked at the cloud computing services environment and the benefits it provides to clients.
 However, the data security landscape is vulnerable and prone to data compromises from internal or external sources.
 We have then looked at the challenges posed to data in its various forms and some of the solutions that both the cloud service provider and the client can contractually take responsibility for.
-We have also looked at the important threats, both internal and external, data related or environment related.
+We have also looked at the important cloud-specific threats, both internal and external, data related or environment related.
 In conclusion, all we can say is that cloud computing is here to stay.
 Though, the landscape of data security will always pose challenges that need to be constantly monitored, detected, and resolved.

 January 22, 2019